syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 recurrenceProperties.RecurrenceCount = 10;
 recurrenceProperties.RecurrenceRule = schedule.RRuleGenerator(recurrenceProperties, meeting.From, Meeting.To);

-// Setting The recursive rule for an event meeting.RecurrenceRule = recurrenceProperties.RecurrenceRule;
+// Setting the recursive rule for an event meeting.RecurrenceRule = recurrenceProperties.RecurrenceRule;

 // Creating an instance for collection of custom appointments